Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/carousel.md

 'Play' and 'Pause' texts can be changed by modifying `data-bs-play-text` and `data-bs-pause-text` custom attributes.

 {{< callout warning >}}
-For accessibility purposes, the pause/play button must be placed before the carousel.
+For accessibility purposes, the pause/play button should be placed before the carousel.
 {{< /callout >}}

 {{< example >}}